 Natural Insecticidal Soap Spray

-This is by far the spray I reach for most often.
-It's easy to make and keep on hand, and should take care of most of those annoying common pests such as aphids, mites, white flies, thrips, and mealy bugs.
+This soap is easy to make and good keep on hand, since it should take care of most of those annoying common pests such as aphids, mites, white flies, thrips, and mealy bugs.
 It kills them by attacking them at the skin, suffocating and therefore eliminating them.
-I like to add a few drops of orange or lemon essential oil, which is in itself a natural insecticide, especially effective against ants and scale, and it also helps the the spray stick to your plants.
+Add a few drops of orange or lemon essential oil- a natural insecticide especially effective against ants and scale-to help the the spray stick to your plants.

-Use a biodegradable, liquid soap (such as Murphy's oil soap, castile soap or Ivory), to make the mixture.
-Add water and essential oil to the spray bottle and shake.
+Use a biodegradable liquid soap (such as Murphy's oil soap, castile soap, or Mrs. Meyer's), to make the mixture.
+Once combined, shake well.
 Spray your plant thoroughly, making sure you cover the underside of the leaves as well.

 All-Purpose Garlic Chili Spray

-Pepper and garlic are both natural insect repellents and will help to repel Japanese Beetles, borers, leafhoppers and slugs.
-Garlic also deters larger pest like deer and rabbit.
+Pepper and garlic are both natural insect repellents and will help to repel Japanese beetles, borers, leafhoppers, and slugs.
+Garlic also deters larger pests such as deer and rabbits.

 Allow garlic and chili powder to steep overnight.
 Strain and pour into a spray bottle.
-Add Natural Insecticidal Soap Spray.
-Should keep for a couple weeks.
+Keep for up to two weeks.